 Over the full life of the referral program, an average conversion (e.g. referrals leading to sales) settled at 3% across both the Zambia and Malawi portfolios.

 Note: Referrals that were not successfully delivered or initiated by spammers (over 50 referrals) excluded.
-Spike in Zambia conversion rate in last week of sample frame is based on 34 observations, but is statistically significant at the .01 level.
+The spike in Zambia’s conversion rate in last week of sample frame is based on 34 observations but is statistically significant at the .01 level.

 Referrals based on trusted sources are more effective